sebastiantoh/tp/docs/DeveloperGuide.md

 ![The different outcomes of the program that can occur from the `meeting add <args>` Command](images/MeetingAddActivityDiagram.png)

-*Fig. 18 - The different outcomes of the program that can occur from the `meeting add <args>` Command*
+*Fig. 18 - The different outcomes of the program that can occur from the `meeting add <args>` command*

 #### Modelling `Meeting`s